 The Brandeis Institute’s detailed reference to the Memorandum emphasizes that regulatory intervention to maintain fair pricing, especially during this period, is a welcome initiative.

-However, the Brandeis Institute suggests to expand the Memorandum to cover a wider range of products and services, simplify the evaluation of ‘exceptional pricing’, and make the proposed arrangement permanent, as is customary in many countries around the world.
+However, the Brandeis Institute suggests to expand the Memorandum to cover a wider range of products and services, simplify the evaluation of ‘unusual pricing’, and make the proposed arrangement permanent, as is customary in many countries around the world.
 These changes would help ease the authority’s burden in enforcing fair pricing.